jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-39.md

 #### 40. The Third Law: A body does not lose its motion when it encounters a more powerful body.
 But it transfers some of its motion when it encounters a less powerful body

-When a moving body encounters another body, if it has less force to proceed in a straight line than the other has to resist it, then it is deflected to another part.
-Thus, it retains its motion, it only loses the direction of its motion.
+Body `weak` has less force than body `strong`.
+If `weak`, moving in a straight line, hits `strong`, then `weak` will be deflected, retaining its motion but losing its direction.*

+{{< n n="This explains friction when the deflected object is not allowed to fully deflect because of the irregulatrity of the surfaces" >}}

  <!-- determination of its motion;  -->

-But if it has more force, then it moves the other body with it, and loses as much of its own motion as it gives to the other.
+But if `strong` were moving and hits `weak`, then `strong` will move `weak` with it. `strong` will lose as much of its own motion as it gives to `weak`.

-Thus, when hard bodies are projected, on striking another hard body, do not on that account cease from motion, but are reflected to the opposite part.
+Thus, when hard bodies are projected and strike another hard body, they do not stop moving.
+Instead, they are reflected to the opposite direction.

-On the contrary, when they encounter a soft body, because they easily transfer all their motion to it, they are immediately reduced to rest.
+On the contrary, when they encounter a soft body, they can easily transfer all their motion to it.
+This stops them.

-All the particular causes of the changes which happen to bodies, are contained in this Third Law; at least those which are corporeal; for whether and what force human minds or Angelic have for moving bodies, we do not now inquire, but reserve it for the treatise on Man.
+All the changes which happen to corporeal bodies are contained in this Third Law.

+I do not look here into what force human or angelic minds have for moving bodies.
+That will be discussed in the  treatise on Man.